xxsreexx00/FashionHouseTemp/README.md

 ## Links to the helpful tutorials
-During the projects, it would be needed to create the experience in a virtual building with realistic appearance.
+During the projects, student will need to create the experience in a virtual building with realistic appearance.
 The 3D model of building could be provided whether by downloading the free 3D versions or created by Probuilder tool in Unity.
 Some free 3D models dowloaded from asset store are placed inside this folder: Models -> Buildings -> Downloaded Buildings.
 Some example buidling created by Probuilder tool is placed inside this folder: Models -> Buidlings -> CreatedByProBuilder.

 Link to a tutorial for Getting familiar with probuilder plugin to build your own 3D models in Unity:  https://www.youtube.com/watch?v=aiTl7B2xTmA